Do I need to upgrade?

 Landlords must comply with statutory regulations or face significant risks

 The Landlord & Tenant Act 1985, and several other statutory regulations requires that electrical equipment is safe at the start of every tenancy and maintained in a safe condition throughout the tenancy.
+A landlord must have a valid electrical certificate, PAT certificate & EPC in London before leasing & renting.

 Failure to comply with the Electrical Equipment (Safety) Regulations 1994 and the Consumer Protection Act 1987 is a criminal offense and may result in: